So, what does an editor actually do?

 For instance, I won’t do a developmental edit on your space opera, because I don’t know the conventions of the genre well enough to do it justice.
 But if you need a copyedit or a proofread, I’m happy to help!

 • There are some texts that fall outside my scope of practice.
-I don’t have the training to assist with poetry, screenplays, legal or medical texts, government documents, or any technical writing.
+I don’t have the training to assist with poetry, screenplays, legal or medical texts, or any technical writing.

 “If you have any young friends who aspire to become writers, the second-greatest favor you can do them is to present them with copies of The Elements of Style.
 The first-greatest, of course, is to shoot them now, while they’re happy.”